ddkhoa/learning-note/postgres/index_scan_perf/index_scan_perf.md

 > **Selectivity**
 >
-> In Index Scan, **indexSelectivity** refers to the ratio of the number of table entries that satisfy the filter conditions on the total number of table entries.
+> In Index Scan, **indexSelectivity** refers to the ratio of the number of table entries that satisfy the filter conditions to the total number of table entries.
 Let's call it `s`.
 >
 > We have:
 >
 > $$n\\_tuples\\_fetched = s * n\\_tuples = s * N$$
 >
-> "For a btree scan, only leading '=' quals plus inequality quals for the immediately next attribute contribute to index selectivity".
-So **btreeSelectivity** is greater than or equal to **indexSelectivity**.
+> For the btree access method, **btreeSelectivity** is the ratio of the number of index entries that PG need to process to the total number of index entries.
+"For a btree scan, only leading '=' quals plus inequality quals for the immediately next attribute contribute to index selectivity". **btreeSelectivity** is greater than or equal to **indexSelectivity**.
 We use `bs` to refers to the btreeSelectivity.
 We have:
 >
 > $$n\\_index\\_tuples\\_read =  bs * n\\_index\\_tuples = bs * n$$
 >